epiforecasts/covid19-hospital-activity/README.md

 This repo contains forecasts of Trust-level Covid-19 hospital admissions in England.
 It is split into two (related) parts:

 1. Forecasts and analyses for the manuscript "*Short-term forecasting of Covid-19 hospital admissions in NHS Trusts in England, August 2020 - January 2021*".
-2. [current_forecasts/](https://github.com/epiforecasts/covid19-hospital-activity/tree/main/current_forecasts), ongoing forecasts from 14 March 2021, updated weekly.
+2. Ongoing weekly forecasts from 14 March 2021, contained in [current_forecasts/](https://github.com/epiforecasts/covid19-hospital-activity/tree/main/current_forecasts).

 ## *Short-term forecasting of Covid-19 hospital admissions in NHS Trusts in England, August 2020 - January 2021*